themeum/tutor-divi-modules/README.md

 - Is this plugin free?

   Yes!
 This plugin is absolutely free.
 However, the plugin requires Tutor LMS and Divi to function.
-Without Tutor LMS and Divi, this plugin is useless.
+Without Tutor LMS and Divi installed, this plugin is useless.